 This way, the surface that your lips will touch isn’t exposed to the rest of your pocket.
 Flipping the mouthpiece opening around also has the benefit of keeping any potential odors more fully locked in, so that you're able to be even more discreet.

 If you find you need to bring extra ovens with you, Furna also has a compact carrying case available that can fit two ovens.
 Each oven can be positioned with its mouthpiece opening facing inwards, so that every mouthpiece is protected from whatever is in your pocket, bag, or purse.
-You can also get a concentrate oven with a chamber specially designed for cannabis concentrates.
+You can also get a concentrate oven with a chamber specially designed so you can vaporize hash, shatter and other cannabis concentrates.

 The ovens are held in place by high-quality magnets, so you can be sure that once they’re snapped into place, they won’t budge or be dislodged as you go about your business.